Graduate and Doctoral Students

 Federal Direct Unsubsidized Stafford Loans:

 Graduate students may apply for up to $20,500 annually in the Federal Direct Unsubsidized Stafford Loan.
-The interest rate is 5.41% and students are responsible for paying interest only while enrolled at least half time.
+The interest rate is 6.21% and students are responsible for paying interest only while enrolled at least half time.
 Repayment of principal and interest begins when a student ceases to be enrolled at least half time.
-The Department of Education charges a 1.051% fee to process the loan.
-Effective December 1, 2013, the Direct unsubsidized loan fee will increase from 1.051% to 1.072%.
+The Department of Education charges a 1.072% fee to process the loan, effective December 1, 2013.

 Interest rates are subject to change on July 1.